canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q6/QuestionText.md

 - Methods:
-    - A `transferPassengers` method that takes another **Airplane** called **busyPlane** and moves passengers of **busyPlane** to this Airplane until this plane is full.
+    - A `transferPassengers` method that takes another **Airplane** called **busyPlane** and moves passengers of **busyPlane** to this Airplane until it is full.
 If this plane is already full it should print `This plane is full too and cannot accommodate anymore passengers`.
 If the plane is not full it should write `We moved n passengers`  where n is the number of passengers moved.
     - A `toString` method that returns a `String` of information in the format of `x out of y seats are filled`.
 Where